h-waldschmidt/CuRidge/README.md

    ./out
    ```

-2. The second example uses forward declaration in an c++ file.
+2. The second way uses forward declaration in an c++ file without CMake.
 This means that we can call the cuda code in c++ projects.

    Do the following to run it: